- Ch.1: Choose Your Hosting Provider

 Over to You

-Well, you’ve reached the final destination on the online store virtual train ride, and you should pat yourself on the back!
+You’ve reached the final destination on the online store virtual train ride, and you should pat yourself on the back!

 We hope our guide has lent you a helping hand.
 Now, are you ready to go on air with your store?